Sony’s main Android APIs all in one package

 Open source archive

-If you can’t find an answer to your question, you can post Sony Add-on SDK developer related questions on the Stack Overflow forum.
+If you can’t find an answer to your question, you can post developer related questions on the Stack Overflow forum.
 We have a team of Sony developers that constantly monitors, contributes and replies to questions regarding our products and tools at Stack Overflow.
 This way, your question and our answer can be shared, viewed and used by many people.

 So if you have a question, just make sure you add the term “Sony” to your question.
 Then we should be able to catch your question, and support you in your development!